msobanjo/courseware/topics/terraform/modules/tf_configuration_file_discovery/README.md

 The second argument is **instance_type** which specifies which machine configuration to use, it will determine how many vCPU's will be assigned as well as the amount of RAM.

-Similarly in order to get the value of the variable we need to make a reference to it like this: `var.type`.
+Similarly in order to get the value of the variable we need to make a reference to it like this: `var.type`

 #### Adding variables

-Create a new file called `variables.tf` in the `example_3` directory.
+Create a new file called `variables.tf` in the `configuration_file_discovery` directory.

 Paste the following into the `variables.tf` file: